solo-io/supergloo/docs/content/reference/cli/meshctl_describe_mesh.md

 ### Options

 ```
   -h, --help             help for mesh
+  -s, --search strings   A list of terms to match mesh names against
 ```

 ### Options inherited from parent commands